How to add maven compiler plugin in java project

 Conclusion

-You learned how to add the maven compiler plugin to java applications How to change the java version in compiler options, change the encoding, disable plugins, compile and test-compile goals usage examples
+You have learned how to add the Maven Compiler Plugin to Java applications, change the Java version in compiler options, modify the encoding, disable plugins, and use examples for the compile and test-compile goals.